 TRAX is committed to be a good corporate citizen, taking account of the economic, social and environmental impact of our business and aiming to maximize the benefits and minimize any negative impact of our global operations.

-We conduct our global business consistent with the spirit and intent of the United Nations Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Convention on Economic, Social and Cultural Rights and the International Labour Organization (ILO) Declaration on Fundamental Rights at Work; which form the United Nations Guiding Principles on Business and Human Rights, 2011.
+We conduct our global business consistent with the spirit and intent of the United Nations Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, the International Convention on Economic, Social and Cultural Rights and the International Labour Organization (ILO) Declaration on Fundamental Rights at Work; which form the United Nations Guiding Principles on Business and Human Rights of 2011.

 The TRAX Human Rights Policy demonstrates our commitment to respect human rights and embodies our particular understanding of their significance for a global security group of our scale and diversity.
 It also sets out the requirement for the conduct of all employees in the group and those with whom we do business.